MicrosoftDocs/mesh-docs/mesh/Create/Design & Develop/Enhance your Environment/webcontent.md

 ![WebSlate allowed domains asset](../../../media/webview-developer-guide/allowed-domains-asset.png)

-Clicking on this asset will give you the list of domains you visited.
+Clicking on this asset will give you the list of extra domains you visited, beyond the domain of your initial URL.
 You can right click, copy, and then paste the values into the \"Allowed Domains\" field of the WebSlate component.

 ![Copy allowed domains](../../../media/webview-developer-guide/copy-allowed-domains.png)
 ![Paste allowed domains](../../../media/webview-developer-guide/paste-allowed-domains.png)